-The Sacred Shem Revelation | Part 1 of 4 Shem is the Hebrew word for Name
+The Sacred Shem Revelation | Part 1 of 4

 Aside from His command that we not take His Name in vain, and aside from the Messiah telling us that His Name is to be Hallowed, no one seems to ever mention His Name at all!

-Further, asking those who are in positions of authority concerning the Holy Scriptures, will produce more excuses than answers.
+Further, asking those who are in positions of authority concerning the Scriptures, will produce more excuses than answers.
 What's going on?
 How is it that so many, who consistently proclaim the importance of Scripture, are capable of completely ignoring an issue that is so very obvious?
-How can they continue, year after year after year, to quote Scripture that plainly reveals His commands concerning His Name and not stop to think about what they aren't doing?
+How can they continue, year after year after year, to quote Scripture that plainly reveals His commands concerning His Name and not stop to think about what they are not doing?

 Jews won't speak or write His Name because they believe it is too sacred to utter and too sacred to write on anything that may be discarded or damaged.
 This attitude seems to be nothing less than admirable.
 Certainly, the Creator of all things deserves the utmost respect and awe!
-But after a careful study of the Scriptures, reading all that He Himself commands about His Name, this approach doesn't have legs; it doesn't stand up to the truth; it doesn't make any sense to anyone who has a sincere desire to please Him and, most importantly, it is based on man-made doctrine alone; it has no foundation of anything Scriptural at all.
+But after a careful study of the Scriptures, reading all that He Himself commands about His Name, this approach doesn't have legs; it doesn't stand up to the truth; it doesn't make any sense to anyone who has a sincere desire to please Him and, more importantly, it is based on man-made doctrine alone; it has no foundation of anything Scriptural at all.

-And then there are those who call Him Jehovah ... they recognize that His true Name is Yahweh but say they use Jehovah because "it is the universally excepted name of God" ... placing greater importance on worldly trends than on Scriptural truth.
-Worse even than that, if any one only takes the time to research what that name actually means, they would be in absolute shock.
-Jehovah is an Americanization of the Hebrew-Aramaic Yah-Hovah -- the letter J wasn't introduced into this world until around 1600 A.D. and there is no J in the Hebrew-Aramaic alphabet.
+And then there are those who call Him "Jehovah" ... they recognize that His true Name is Yahweh but say they use Jehovah because "it is the universally excepted name of God" ... placing greater importance on worldly trends than on Scriptural truth.
+Worse than that, if any one only takes the time to research what that name actually means, they would be in absolute shock!
+"Jehovah" is an Americanization of the Hebrew-Aramaic Yah-Hovah - the letter J wasn't introduced into this world until around 1600 A.D. and there is no J in the Hebrew-Aramaic alphabet.
 Even Strong's Exhaustive Concordance of the Bible blindly follows this error; if you look up "Jehovah" it will mistakenly tell you that this is the name of the Father while further revealing, through a more diligent study, that Yah refers to Yahweh (the Father's Name) ... while Hovah, as can be seen via reference number 01943, means ruin, disaster, misfortune and mischief.
 Therefore, Jehovah means Yahweh is ruin, disaster, misfortune and mischief!
 Now, who do you think conjured up that trick?

 I asked Michael Heiser, a noted Hebrew scholar, about this and here is what he wrote me: